elai-shalev/TamaOd/README.md

 ## Testing and Mocking

-To change app_state to use mock apis - Uncomment the API varaibles in tamaod/settings.py
+To change app_state to use mock apis - Uncomment the API variables in tamaod/settings.py

 To run tests, run `pytest` from the project root.